albee/smallsat-sim/README.md

 Then go to the `Run and Debug` in VS Code (left side bar, the play button with the bug symbol).
 Make sure it is set to `Python Debugger: Remote Attach` in the top left.
 Then press the play button.

 ### FAQ
-If you have issues with e.g. `torch` imports try running the following, in a terminal that is attached to the docker
+If you have issues with e.g. `torch` imports try running the following, in a terminal that is attached to the Docker
 ```bash
 pip install importlib-metadata==8.4.0
 ```